-Last Updated: March 2026.
-Bookmark this page and check back regularly for real-time BRO updates as we approach the opening season.
+Last Updated: June 17, 2026.
+Bookmark this page and check back regularly for real-time BRO updates through the travel season.

 Here is a quick summary of the current status of each key section: